Fulbright Postdoctoral Scholarship in Multiple Disciplines (The University of Newcastle)

 Please contact Research_Advantage@newcastle.edu.au which will facilitate contact with the university to discuss projects and to assist in obtaining the required letter of invitation.

-Open to applicants who have completed their Ph.D. within the last five years; those with more recently completed degrees preferred.
+Open to applicants whose Ph.D. conferral date is January 2021 or later; those with more recently conferred degrees preferred.
 Applicants must attain their doctorate by the proposed start date of their grant.

-Following the review process, short-listed applicants will be invited for a Zoom interview with a Fulbright Selection Committee in Australia.
+Following the review process, short-listed applicants will be invited for a virtual interview with a Fulbright Selection Committee in Australia.

-Round-trip, economy class airfare directly to and from the scholar's home city and the city of the host institution capped at AUD$4,000 (approximately USD$2,700).
+Round-trip, economy class airfare directly to and from the scholar's home city and the city of the host institution capped at AUD$4,000 (approximately USD$2,600).

 Scholars accompanied by eligible dependents for at least 80% of program duration may receive a one-time dependent allowance of AUD$3,200 (approximately USD$2,100) for one dependent, or AUD$5,000 (approximately USD$3,300) for two or more dependents.